YerinYun17/TSSG/README.md

-"The latest version code will be updated within a month."
+"The latest version code will be updated soon."